prometheansacrifice/ocaml/asmcomp/wasm32/README.md

 ---

 The entry-point for WASM compilation is [asmcomp/asmgen.mlp-wasm](../asmgen.mlp-wasm).
-The main points of interest in the pipline are:
+The main points of interest in the pipeline are:

 [Typed_cmm](Typed_cmm.ml): Adds types to the CMM representation.